 ‘Ohm From Ohm’?
 But Ohm is where the ARP is?

 The ARP is in my new studio room in the loft.
 Gathering dust.
 I’m sure someone wrote a song about that once.

-What can potential punters expect if they come along to any of the upcoming ‘Ohm From Ohm’ shows?
+What can potential punters expect if they come along to any of your upcoming shows?

 From me, three tracks from the new EP, three or four of the big hitters from ‘Age of Anxiety’, some nice looking visuals and maybe a costume change (or at least a hat change).
 With four bands, we’re going to be running a tight ship, so perhaps you won’t get as much banter as some RODNEY CROMWELL shows.
 It’s going to be fun though, all the bands are great and we get on really well (for now).

 Where is electronic music heading?
 Are you happy that CHVRCHES have gone the full Taylor or are you more of a CHRIS CARTER man?